-Children develop a sense of responsibility and learn about consequences (“if I don’t do my homework, I will not perform well in tests.”).
-They learn how to follow rules and when to bend them.
-They develop individual ways of tackling challenges, in an environment which requires a fine balance between support and guidance versus independent problem solving.
-Those children who receive frequent encouragement and praise get a strong belief in their competence.
-Those who encounter over-criticism and are not encouraged get a feeling of inadequacy and inferiority.
+Children start to understand responsibility and the concept of consequences (“If I don’t do my homework, I won’t perform well in tests”).
+They learn to follow rules and, at times, bend them.
+They develop individual approaches to solving problems in an environment that requires a balance between support, guidance, and independent problem-solving.
+Frequent encouragement and praise foster a strong belief in their competence, while over-criticism can lead to feelings of inadequacy and inferiority.

-A phenomena that one can see often and is also increasingly accepted today is the growing number of children who live with divorced parents, either with the mother or father, or in shared custody.
-According to the OECD family database data collected in 2015 shows that, on average 83% of the children still do live together with both parents, though with strong variations across countries.
-For example, in the United States, it is only 69%, as compared to Finland where it is 96%.
-On average across the OECD, almost 10% of children live in “reconstituted” households, while nearly 15% live in sole-parent households (the majority of these with the mother).
-In Sweden, language has even been adapted to welcome this trend, calling the step-parents or step-sisters/brothers “bonus-mama/papa” or “bonus-sister/brother”, thus giving the development a positive touch.
+A growing trend in this Blob is the increasing number of children living with divorced parents, either with one parent or in shared custody arrangements.
+According to the OECD family database, data from 2015 shows that, on average, 83% of children still live with both parents, though this varies significantly across countries.
+For example, in the United States, it’s 69%, compared to 96% in Finland.
+Around 10% of children across the OECD live in “reconstituted” households, while nearly 15% live in single-parent households, most often with their mother.
+In Sweden, the language has even adapted to this trend, referring to step-parents or step-siblings as “bonus-mama/papa” or “bonus-sister/brother,” giving the concept a positive spin.

 Click here for Blob 3: Adolescent